ismnoiet/jquery-php-modification-plugin-/README.md

-a simple plugin that lets you modify you account configuration easy(the facebook way )
+a simple plugin that lets you modify you account configuration easly(the facebook way )